SiclaitGitHub/configure-ad/README.md

 <img width="908" alt="Screen Shot 2023-07-10 at 1 30 29 PM" src="https://github.com/SiclaitGitHub/osticket-prereqs/assets/139138443/4f97a83e-1c37-4210-9dc1-8530cb7f91bf">

-1. Set up your Azure Virtual Machine (VM1)
+1. Create your Virtual Machine in Azure (VM1)

 Azure is a cloud computing platform and service offered by Microsoft.
 It provides a wide range of cloud services that enable organizations to build, deploy, and manage applications and services through Microsoft-managed data centers.